GDHM Employment Lawyers can help your business

 - retaliation and whistleblower litigation under section 1983.

-GDHM has two Board Certified lawyers with more than 35 years of combined experience counseling both large and small employers in all types of industries through complicated employment law issues.
+GDHM lawyers have experience counseling both large and small employers in all types of industries through complicated employment law issues.
 If you have an employment law question, big or small, we can help you.
 A call to a GDHM employment lawyer for advice can often prevent larger legal problems for you and your business, and thus save you money in the long run.

 Graves Dougherty Employment lawyers counsel and advise clients on compliance with employment and civil rights statutes and regulations, and with trade secret and unfair competition laws to reduce the risk of lawsuits.
 They also have considerable experience negotiating and drafting key agreements that govern the employment relationship.